 If you’re not using mobile payments yet, you might have questions about where you can use them, how easy they are to use, and how secure they are.
 This guide breaks down everything you need to know about mobile payments and how they work.

 In a nutshell, a mobile payment is a payment transaction that takes place through your mobile device.
 You load your debit and credit cards into a mobile payment app on your phone or tablet, for instance.
 The app stores your card information so you don’t have to carry cards (or cash) with you when you shop.

 Mobile payment apps can be used to make purchases, but they also have other applications.
 Venmo, for example, is a type of social mobile payment app that you can use to send money to friends and family using an email address.

 Where Are Mobile Payments Accepted?

-Not every merchant accepts mobile payments but a sizable number does.
-According to Kount's Mobile Payments and Fraud 2018 report, 71% of merchants support mobile payments at the point-of-sale and another 21% of merchants say they plan to support mobile payments at some point in the future.
-Point-of-sale, or POS, just means at the checkout terminal in-store.
+Not every merchant accepts mobile payments, but many do.
+According to Kount’s Mobile Payments and Fraud 2018 report, 71% of merchants support mobile payments at the point of sale, and another 21% of merchants say they plan to support mobile payments at some point in the future.
+Point of sale, or POS, just means at the checkout terminal in the store.

 What’s a Mobile Pay App?

 Three of the biggest mobile payment apps are Google Pay, Samsung Pay, and Apple Pay, and each has different acceptance rates.

 With Google Pay, for instance, you can use your mobile device to pay in the store through partner apps and websites and at featured transit agencies.
 Samsung Pay is accepted virtually anywhere you can swipe or tap your credit or debit card.
 You can also use it to pay within the app or online with partner merchants.
 Apple Pay can be used to pay for transit services at partner merchants and make purchases at participating retailers in the app, in the store, and online.